If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Safe Handling and Storage of Bottled Honey

-Handle honey jars and containers carefully and with considerations to safety at all times.
+Handle honey jars and containers carefully and with consideration for safety at all times.
 This includes when the containers are empty.
 Ensure that you do not damage the containers or make them unsuitable for use with honey to avoid losses of the containers and any honey that may be in the containers.

 Warming Honey for Bottling